 So practicing just one particular type of leadership is not enough to meet all those specific requirements, at least satisfactorily.

-Adaptive leadership style, on the other hand, gives the leader the approach to adapt according to the situation, specific needs, and employees.
+The adaptive leadership style, on the other hand, gives the leader the approach to adapt according to the situation, specific needs, and employees.

 It will be different every time and customized to reach the maximum impact of leadership.